 We are a holding company with no material operations of our own.
 As most of our historic operations were conducted through our PRC (excluding Hong Kong) subsidiary and VIE, our ability to pay dividends is primarily dependent on receiving distributions of funds from our PRC subsidiary and VIE.
 WOFE is permitted to pay dividends to us only out of its retained earnings, if any, as determined in accordance with PRC accounting standards and regulations.
 Under PRC law, WOFE and its VIE are required to set aside at least 10% of their after-tax profits each year, if any, to fund certain statutory reserve funds until such reserve funds reach 50% of their registered capital.
-In addition, WOFE may allocate a portion of its after-tax profits based on PRC accounting standards to enterprise expansion funds and staff bonus and welfare funds at its discretion, and its VIE may allocate a portion of its after-tax profits based on PRC accounting standards to a discretionary surplus fund at its discretion.
+In addition, WOFE may allocate a portion of its after-tax profits based on PRC accounting standards to a discretionary surplus fund at its discretion.
 The statutory reserve funds and the discretionary funds are not distributable as cash dividends.

 On August 31, 2021, we have terminated control agreements with Beijing Saire Technology Col, Ltd, our variable interest entity, and Beijing SAI's shareholders, as a result our corporate structure no longer contains any VIE structure and our operations are no longer subject to limits and uncertainties applicable to those with a VIE structure.
-Based on substantially all of our operations in foreign subsidiaries, including Kazakhstan, our ability to pay future dividends will be primarily dependent on receiving distributions of funds from our subsidiaries.
+Based on substantially all of our operations in foreign subsidiaries, including United States, our ability to pay future dividends will be primarily dependent on receiving distributions of funds from our subsidiaries.